OWF/owf2013/pages/en/news/guidelines-for-2013/index.md

 The Open World Forum is back for its **sixth edition**.
-It will be held on the **3rd, 4th and 5th of October 2013**, and will take place in a completely new seting in order to accommodate a larger audience.
+It will be held on the **3rd, 4th and 5th of October 2013**, and will take place in a completely new venue in order to accommodate a larger audience.
 This edition will be a milestone on the way to become the **premier global event** mixing state policies, social concerns, technology and economy.
 OWF will take place at the Beffroi and will again be organized by Systematic Paris Region.
 More than